 Everyone has an extra little spring in their step now that winter is officially behind us, but chances are your home and car are a bit sluggish.
-Now that the snow is cleared and the weather is getting warmer, InsuranceHotline.com has compiled a list of areas to target that may be in need of some TLC.
+Now that the snow is cleared and the weather is getting warmer, it’s time to give both some TLC.

 If you love your home, it will love you back, and one of the best ways to avoid having to submit a home insurance claim is with regular maintenance.